 - Monitor for safety!
 Injuries are bad for morale.
 See the Safety Commandments.

-- Sharp tools are safer than dull tools!
+- Sharp blades are always safer than dull blades.

 - Seek decision by consensus; avoid the tyranny of the majority.
 Become an expert in the use of CPS Tools that support consensus based idea generation and evaluation.

 - Brainstorm with team parents individually and as a group on how to best support each member of the team.

 - Communicate with parents proactively!
 It is easy for an upset that seems to be completely resolved in the team meeting to flare up again when the team member gets home and a parent asks them how the meeting went.
 Sometimes this is because the parent is more invested in the team member's ideas than the team member is; other times it can be a warning sign for interference, or indicates that the team members aren't communicating with each other honestly and openly.